 In March 2004, Herbalife and its wholly-owned subsidiary WH Capital Corporation completed the \$275.0 million offering of the $9^1/2\%$ Notes.
-The proceeds of the offering together with available cash were used to pay the original issue price in cash due upon conversion of 104.1 million outstanding Herbalife 12% Series A Cumulative Convertible preferred shares including 2.0 million warrants exercised in connection with this offering, to pay all accrued and unpaid dividends, to redeem our $15^{1}/2\%$ Senior Notes and to pay related fees and expenses.
-Interest on the $9^{1}/2\%$ Notes is paid in cash semi-annually in arrears on April 1 and October 1 of each year.
-The $9^{1}/2\%$ Notes are our general unsecured obligations, ranking equally with any of our existing and future senior indebtedness and senior to all of Herbalife's future subordinated indebtedness.
-Also, the $9^{1}/2\%$ Notes are effectively subordinated to all existing and future indebtedness and other liabilities of Herbalife's subsidiaries.
+The proceeds of the offering together with available cash were used to pay the original issue price in cash due upon conversion of 104.1 million outstanding Herbalife 12% Series A Cumulative Convertible preferred shares including 2.0 million warrants exercised in connection with this offering, to pay all accrued and unpaid dividends, to redeem our $15^1/2\%$ Senior Notes and to pay related fees and expenses.
+Interest on the $9^1/2\%$ Notes is paid in cash semi-annually in arrears on April 1 and October 1 of each year.
+The $9^1/2\%$ Notes are our general unsecured obligations, ranking equally with any of our existing and future senior indebtedness and senior to all of Herbalife's future subordinated indebtedness.
+Also, the $9^1/2\%$ Notes are effectively subordinated to all existing and future indebtedness and other liabilities of Herbalife's subsidiaries.

 Whitney and Golden Gate (and/or their affiliates) were and are parties to a Share Purchase Agreement (the "Share Purchase Agreement") pursuant to which they originally purchased our Preferred Shares.
-Under the terms of the Share Purchase Agreement, Whitney and Golden Gate can, subject to approval by our board of directors and 75% of our shareholders, require us to pay a dividend to all of our shareholders related to certain income that may be taxable to them resulting from their ownership of our shareholders related to certain income that may be required to make a \$1.4 million payment to our shareholders related to certain income that may be taxable to them for the year ended December 31, 2003.
+Under the terms of the Share Purchase Agreement, Whitney and Golden Gate can, subject to approval by our board of directors and 75% of our shareholders, require us to pay a dividend to all of our shareholders related to certain income that may be taxable to them resulting from their ownership of our shares.
+We have recently completed our analysis with regard to this potential payment and based on this analysis, we may be required to make a \$1.4 million payment to our shareholders related to certain income that may be taxable to them for the year ended December 31, 2003.
 In addition, we may be required to make a payment to our shareholders related to certain income that may be taxable to them for the year ended December 31, 2004.
 We have not yet determined the amount, if any, that could be payable in connection with the 2004 taxes.
 Both amounts would become distributable to the shareholders if and when the board of directors and 75% of our shareholders approve the payment of these amounts.
 As of the date of this filing, our board of directors has not made a determination to make these distributions.
 If and when such a determination is made, these amounts will be recorded as dividends.